seqwalt/PoseEstimation/docs/index.md

     <em>Figure: Quadcopter flying through narrow gap in paper [3]</em>
 </p>

-# Current State-of-the-Art
-Not sure if we need this

 # Approach
 <!-- This work aims to re-implement and improve a classical pose estimation approach for a unique setting.
 By considering the application of low-SWaP systems, our algorithm must be extremely light-weight and efficient in order to obtain good performance.
 Existing approaches do not consider the use of low-SWaP systems, so we aim to design an algorithm that can perform better for these types of systems. -->
 We predicted the pose of a single object with a known 3D model.
 ORB features